Skip to main content

 The application automatically tests the connection when you save.
 A green checkmark indicates success; a red icon indicates the server is unreachable.

-Changing the server URL disconnects all active WebSocket streams and reloads chart data.
-Only change this if you are migrating to a different server instance.
+Changing the server disconnects all active WebSocket streams and reloads chart data from the new server.

 Appearance